SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 - Time to test it out!
 Run the "03-scs-sink-analytics" app the same way you started "02-scs-source-tweets"
 - Now that your sink is started you should see it logging the tweets as they come in!

-Negative
+> aside negative
-: Note that Spring Cloud Streams [provides message converters](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#_provided_messageconverters) which enable the conversion of a payload to/from a specified format/shape (such as a Tweet POJO in our case) based on the argumentType in the method signature and the contentType specified on the message.
+> Note that Spring Cloud Streams [provides message converters](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#_provided_messageconverters) which enable the conversion of a payload to/from a specified format/shape (such as a Tweet POJO in our case) based on the argumentType in the method signature and the contentType specified on the message.
 The default content type is application/json.

 ###

 - Developer - Woohoo!
 We've created our first SCS source and sink applications and the marketing department is now getting the stream of tweets as they requested!
 Time to give our boss the good news.
   ![story_section3_g3](images/story_section3_g3.png)

-Positive
+> aside positive
-: You now have a source application sending events to a sink application via an external eventing system, but notice that you didn't need to use any messaging APIs!
+> You now have a source application sending events to a sink application via an external eventing system, but notice that you didn't need to use any messaging APIs!
 SCS provides this abstraction and makes it possible for developers to concentrate on their business logic rather than learning proprietary messaging APIs!

 ## Discover the ease of 1-to-Many with Publish-Subscribe

 Duration: 0:10:00

-Negative
+> aside negative
-: **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
+> **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
 Please see the [Spring Cloud Stream Basics](https://codelabs.solace.dev/codelabs/spring-cloud-stream-basics/#0) Codelab to learn how to leverage Spring Cloud Function which is preferred in v3+.**

 ![story_section5_g1](images/story_section5_g1.png)